DMDcoin/dmdv4migration/docs/main.md

 This would take #numberOfAddresses Blocks time.
 Assuming a 5 Seconds blocktime this would take up to 5 Hours of time.
 Further improvements are possible to shorten this delay:
 - packing: Packing more balances to together into one transaction.
-(Up to the allowed Blockgas limit and variable count limitations)
+(Up to the allowed transaction gas limit and variable count limitations)
 - parallelization: This would allow processing more than one transaction within the same block

 # Appendix